 Pediatric HIV Surveillance is part of Core Surveillance in Georgia.
 This program collects lab reports and Pediatric Case Report Forms for entry into the Enhanced HIV/AIDS Reporting System (eHARS).
-This database produces the dataset that enables our epidemiologists to respond to data requests (also see the left menu bar Forms for reporting forms and data requests forms).
+This database produces the dataset that enables our epidemiologists to respond to data requests (also see the left menu bar Reporting Forms and Data Requests).
 This information is included and published in Georgia's HIV Surveillance Summaries and Fact Sheets.
 Future efforts are to produce a Pediatric Surveillance Summary and Fact Sheet.

 Perinatal vs. Pediatric HIV Surveillance